TheRedBrain/rpg-inventory/README.md

 Items are kept under these conditions:
 - they have the "rpginventory:is_kept_on_death" component
 - they are in the "rpginventory:empty_hand_weapons" item tag
-- they have the "rpginventory:load_out_item" component and the corresponding server config option is set to true

 Items that are not kept are dropped like normal or get destroyed under these conditions:
 - the server config setting "destroy_dropped_items_on_death" is set to true
 - they have the "rpginventory:is_destroyed_on_death" component
-- they have the "rpginventory:load_out_item" component and the corresponding server config option is set to false

-### PVP Deaths
+## PVP Deaths

 When the health of a players with a configurable status effect reaches zero, they are not killed, but trigger this feature instead.
 Effects include:
-- remove all status effects (except the pvp effect and all entries of the "rpginventory:kept_on_pvp_death" tag)
+- remove all status effects (except the pvp effect and all entries of the "rpginventory:kept_on_pvp_death" status effect tag)
 - reset players resources (health, mana, stamina, etc.)
 - reduce the amplifier of the "pvp effect" by one
 - if the new amplifier is greater or equal to zero: